 While this is not an online education site, the government has created a library of files pertaining to America’s history, literature, towns and cities, technology, war, and other important topics.
 These files are free to access and read, and can bolster a student interested in the social sciences.

-Alison is free online education institution that offers lectures, videos, and class materials in various different topics like nursing and education.
+Alison is a free online education institution that offers lectures, videos, and class materials on various different topics like nursing and education.
 In order to enter the course, you must first sign up.
 Each course has a summary page, which outlines the materials provided, the instructor, a syllabus, and the amount of time it will take to accomplish.
 The site itself isn’t as easy to navigate as some of the others.

 34. Webcast Berkeley

 Webcast Berkeley has a very simple model.
 You simply watch a recording of the class that a professor taught on campus.
 There are no sign in ID’s, assignments, or other resources.
 It is simply something you watch and absorb.
 Some of the classes only offer audio lectures.
 If you are looking for a bit more structure, this school isn’t for you.